taustation-fan/taustation-fan.github.io/README.md

 * High physical stats are harder to drain during combat, so they act as protection against attacks.

-During discreet work, higher stats lead to less stats consumption for each check.
+During discreet work, higher stats lead to reduced stats consumption for each check.

 ## Rations